Forward pass: Increase in popularity

-From 1915 to 1916, Pudge Wyman and end Bert Baston of Minnesota were "one of the greatest forward-passing combinations in the history of the gridiron."
+From 1915 to 1916, Pudge Wyman and end Bert Baston of Minnesota were "one of the greatest forward-passing combinations in the history of the gridiron".

 In the 1921 Rose Bowl, California's Brick Muller completed a touchdown against Washington & Jefferson which went 53 yards in the air, a feat previously thought impossible.

 In a 1925, 62–13 victory over Cornell, Dartmouth's Andy Oberlander had 477 yards in total offense, including six touchdown passes, a Dartmouth record which still stands.

 The 1925 Michigan team was coach Fielding H. Yost's favorite and featured the passing tandem of Benny Friedman and Bennie Oosterbaan.

 Yost disciple Dan McGugin coached Vanderbilt and was one of the first emphasize the forward pass.
 His 1907 team beat Sewanee on a double pass play Grantland Rice cited as his biggest thrill in his years of watching sports.
 McGugin's 1927 team was piloted by Bill Spears, who threw for over a thousand yards.
-According to one writer, Vanderbilt produced "almost certainly the legit top Heisman candidate in Spears, if there had been a Heisman Trophy to award in 1927."
+According to one writer, Vanderbilt produced "almost certainly the legit top Heisman candidate in Spears, if there had been a Heisman Trophy to award in 1927".
 McGugin disciple and former quarterback Ray Morrison brought the pass to the southwest when he coached Gerald Mann at Southern Methodist.

 First pass in a professional game

 The first forward pass in a professional football game may have been thrown in an Ohio League game played on October 25, 1906.
-The Ohio League, which traced its history to the 1890s, was a direct predecessor of today's NFL.
+The Ohio League, which traced its history to the 1890s, was a direct predecessor of the NFL.
 According to Robert W. Peterson in his book Pigskin The Early Years of Pro Football, the "passer was George W. (Peggy) Parratt, probably the best quarterback of the era", who played for the Massillon, Ohio Tigers, one of pro football's first franchises.
 Citing the Professional Football Researchers Association as his source, Peterson writes that "Parratt completed a short pass to end Dan Riley (real name, Dan Policowski)" in a game played at Massillon against a team from West Virginia.
-Since the Tigers "ran up a 61 to 0 score on the hapless Mountain Staters, the pass played no important part in the result."
+Since the Tigers "ran up a 61 to 0 score on the hapless Mountain Staters, the pass played no important part in the result".

 According to National Football League history, it legalized the forward pass from anywhere behind the line of scrimmage on February 25, 1933.
 Before that rule change, a forward pass had to be made from 5 or more yards behind the line of scrimmage.